 - We won’t sell or give your email address to anyone else.

-- You don’t need to buy anything from us and our tips are not full of sales messages.
+- You don’t need to buy anything from us and our tips are not thinly-disguised sales messages.

-- And all of our tips are strategies Claire has used herself to develop her teaching business.
+- And Claire has used all our tips herself to develop her teaching business.

-- With tried and tested teaching ideas and tips, developed over twenty-plus years of teaching music in schools and privately, one-to-one and in groups.
+- Tried and tested teaching ideas and tips, developed over twenty-plus years of teaching music in schools and privately, one-to-one and in groups.

-- And we can help your business to thrive: with marketing and communications expertise, bespoke to music teaching.
+- Marketing and communications expertise, bespoke to music teaching.

-We promise that our 29 ideas will give you things you can do immediately to boost your music teaching business.
+We promise our 29 ideas will give you things you can do immediately to boost your music teaching business.
 They’ll also make you smile.
-Request our series of tips for music teachers below.

 Here’s to your continued success!